 Wappingers Assembly #0770 is an active and respected group Catholic gentlemen who exemplify the virtue of patriotism.
 Wappingers Assembly #0770 was chartered on September 30, 1954.
 Presently, we have about one hundred Sir Knights, from eight councils.
 We hold business meetings once each month, at Msgr.
 Loughlin Memorial Hall (2660 East Main Street, Wappingers Falls NY 12590).

-Third Degree Knights of Columbus may apply for membership in Wappingers Assembly, and advance to the Fourth Degree in an ceremony which is held annually at the Ramada Fishkill Conference Center, and is followed by an elegant and memorable banquet.
+Third Degree Knights of Columbus may apply for membership in Wappingers Assembly, and advance to the Fourth Degree in an ceremony which is held annually at a nearby convention center, and is followed by an elegant and memorable banquet.

 Some of the things we are known for: